-I’ve taught music theory before where there is a clear structure and clear objectives – an exam at the very end – which were very tangible results of how well I taught someone.
+I’ve taught music theory before where there is clear structure and a clear objective – an exam at the very end – which was very tangible results of how well I taught someone.
 But with language teaching, yes there are exams, but the course I was teaching was not in preparation for an exam.

 While some teachers may love the independence and fun in developing a curriculum on their own, I’m not one of them.
 It got easier over time and the more I taught, the more lesson plans I had to draw upon.
 Another thing that could have helped is having more experience.
 For a new teacher, it’s so overwhelming and having a textbook gave me some security.